shimwell/anaconda-publish/README.md

 ### Example workflow
 This workflow has the following behaviour:

-When pushing to master *all* variants are built and tested.
+When pushing to main *all* variants are built and tested.

-- If pushing to master, all variants are built and tested.
+- If pushing to main, all variants are built and tested.
 - If an [annotated](https://git-scm.com/book/en/v2/Git-Basics-Tagging) tag is created, all variants are built, tested and published.
-- If opening or modifying a pull request to master, a single variant is built and tested, but not published.
+- If opening or modifying a pull request to main, a single variant is built and tested, but not published.
-- Builds using channels: conda-forge, ccpi, and paskino.
+- Builds using channels: conda-forge.
 - Builds for linux and conda converts to windows and macOS as well.

 ```yaml